-Besides, they have to be careful about the angle of re-entry.
-If the angle is too steep, the friction would be so much that the spacecraft may burn up in spite of having the protective shield.
-If the angle is too shallow, the spacecraft would behave like a flat-bottomed stone skipping on the lake’s surface and may bounce back into the space — never to return.
+All the astronauts have to go through a strict training process in order to learn crucial points.
+Other than gravity, they have to be careful about the angle of re-entry as well.
+If the angle is too steep, the friction would be so much that the spacecraft may burn up despite having the protective shield.
+If the angle is too shallow, the spacecraft will behave like a flat-bottomed stone skipping on the lake’s surface and may bounce back into space — never to return.